How To Raise Chicken In Winter

 8. Disease control

 preventing disease is the most important tips of how to raise chicken in winter, diseases are inevitable in the process of raising chickens in winter, so it is especially important to do a good job of disease control, which is also the focus of winter chicken raising.
 In winter, common diseases in chickens are carbon monoxide poisoning, ascites syndrome, and chronic respiratory diseases.
-In order to prevent these diseases, in addition to strengthening ventilation, drugs should be added to the food regularly.
+In order to prevent these diseases, in addition to strengthening ventilation, drugs should be added to the food regularly. preventing diseases is an important thing of how to raise chicken in winter.

 9. light management